alfred1137/SG-Bank-Interest-cal/memory-bank/activeContext.md

 ## Current Work Focus

-With the testing framework now in place and the core logic validated, the current focus is on executing **Phase 2: Enhancing Display and User Options**.
+With the core allocation logic now corrected and validated, the current focus is on executing **Phase 4: Integrating New Bank Accounts**.

 ## Recent Changes

+- **Phase 3 Complete: Fixed Allocation Logic**
+  - Refactored the `findOptimalAllocation` function in `calculator.js` to correctly implement a marginal rate allocation strategy that respects tiered dependencies.
+  - The new logic iteratively selects the best available tier from any bank, ensuring a truly optimal distribution of funds.
+  - Updated the Jest test suite in `__tests__/script.test.js` with new scenarios and corrected expected values to validate the new algorithm.
+  - All tests are now passing, confirming the accuracy of the core calculation engine.
 - Created `memory-bank/` directory and core files.
 - Moved `Prototype.html` content to `index.html`.
 - Initialized Git repository and made an initial commit.